-- Heat controlled hot pots

-- Auto shut-off coffee makers

-- Refrigerators no larger than 3.1 cubic feet (Heritage and Troxel Hall residents may bring their own refrigerator)
+- Heat controlled hot pots - Auto shut-off coffee makers without hot plates - Refrigerators no larger than 3.1 cubic feet (Heritage and Troxel Hall residents may bring their own refrigerator, Unity Hall residents are provided with a unit)

 Furnishings

 Residents are permitted to bring personal items such as rugs, throw pillows, curtains, and bedspreads.
 However, all tapestry, window curtains, and rugs must have a fire retardant/flame retardant label (NFPA 701, ASTM E-84) affixed to the fabric.
 Residents are not permitted to drape or cover lights or ceilings in any manner.
 Paper or other flammable decorations (posters, collages, etc.) should be used in moderation.